 When/how did you discover Brooke’s Osgood Schlatter’s Disease?
 How has it affected her athletic performance?

-Around 6 months ago Brooke began to feel pain* in her knees while training so I took her to a physiotherapist
+Around 6 months ago Brooke began to feel discomfort* in her knees while training so I took her to a physiotherapist

 to be assessed.
 She was diagnosed with Osgood-Schlatter.
 Her physiotherapist showed me how

 for discomfort* management and support.
 She is so active and in water so much, the doctor suggested we use the stickiest tape on the market.
 The discomfort* would be on and off, good and bad days, but she has always been able to continue to train with the help of RockTape strapping her knees.
 At the moment we are having a good spell and very little discomfort* after quite a good growth spurt but I always have RockTape at the ready for when more discomfort* comes back.

 Taping the knees seems to be very beneficial to children with Osgood-Schlatter’s.
 We have her knees strapped continuously not just for training, we find this works best and helps with recovery.
 Brooke and I recommend it for discomfort* relief and support to anyone and everyone affected.
 Using RockTape on her knees has made a huge impact on Brooke’s symptoms and keeping her in the sport she loves at the level of training she does.

 My favorite rocktape product is the H2O tape